catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

  git commit

 ## ToDos/bugs:
-wip:
+n2h:
 -+ small improv: Any change of song in the list should also save :)
 -+ small feature: maindb apply save settings (as well as the rest of the screens)
-	- when opening new windows..save settings
+	-- when opening new windows..save settings
 -+ with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
 -+ some tracks no don't get read/picked cause" (1) "
 -+ small bug: on inserting a new standardization
 -+ small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
--+ joaleen is tone is different.....where do we see that
-   - footnote added but it could dinamically be made to appear only when neede -- cannot find sick sick sic (override)
+-- cannot find sick sick sic (override)
-  - consistency check function
+  -? consistency check function
 -+ small improv: add the proper lasconvdate in the db
-  - make sure its read only once when imported and not anzmore in the duplication management section
+  - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue

-wnyp:
+wip:
 - feat:		 Alternate No for duplicates logic
 - feat:		 Include Standardization names into duplication checks
 - big feature: get the volume of the audio file and then compare against the rest or a norm
 - medium feature: add DLCs into cache.psarc to speed up the game startup
 - big feature - For the tagging add the info to the Preview Image/Album Art
 - medium feature: when repacking the Retail songs Remove Bass DD
-- the pretender fails
 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - save error log separately
   - save constantly not only at the end